 A Housing Guide is mailed to all newly admitted students as part of the CSU admissions packet.
 Inquiries from continuing students should be directed to Apartment Life at (970) 491-4743.

 Office in Laurel Hall

-International Student and Scholar Services, within the Office of International Programs, assists international students and scholars with cultural adjustment, academic integration, professional growth and personal support, and oversees orientation and arrival, regulatory compliance, immigration services, sponsor services and programming, and serves as a liaison to the U.S. government.
+International Student and Scholar Services, within the Office of International Programs, assists international students and scholars with cultural adjustment, academic integration, professional growth and personal support, and oversees orientation and arrival, regulatory compliance, immigration services, and sponsor services and programming.

 Office in Lory Student Center, Room 274

 Off-Campus Life provides services and programs to meet the diverse needs of off-campus and commuter students and to assist students in successfully transitioning, integrating, and engaging in the local community.

 - Information on housing options in the community, including online rental listing service